 Iain: And then over time, two, three years or whatever, then we start to…

-Russel: Then we begin to… one begins to appreciate things as a ‘bio entity’, because we didn’t know this.
+Russel: Then one begins to appreciate things as a ‘bio entity.’
 One is taught to be a somebody, if you follow me.
 It’s all taught, it’s not there otherwise, and consequently one is taught to identify things: a table, a chair, a person or whatever.
 You get taught these things, otherwise you’d never know.
-As an instance, for instance, unless somebody explains to you, how would you know what a lemon was?
+For instance, unless somebody explained it to you, how would you know what a lemon was?

 Iain: What a lemon was?

 Russel: Yes.
-You’ve never seen one, you’ve never heard of one and people talk about them, ‘What the hell are you talking about?’ [laughs].
-Someone offers you one, and you experience it and you say ‘Oh, I know lemon’.
+You’ve never seen one, you’ve never heard of one, but people talk about them and you have no idea what they’re referring to.
+Then someone offers you one, you experience it and now you do know what a lemon is.
 See what I’m getting at?
-You experience it and then you can identify it, without the experience there is nothing to identify.
+You experience it and then you can identify it.
+Without the experience there is nothing to identify.

 Iain: Yeah and I’m just remembering and I’ve read in the past about tribes, very basic tribes in South America that are relatively undiscovered, they see things that we don’t see and the other way round we see things that they don’t see and it’s very much what we are taught.

 Russel: That’s right.
-That’s right of course, it’s almost as you might say, in this sense, to recognise and appreciate special experiences is almost a language in itself without word identification.
+Yo recognise and appreciate special experiences is almost a language in itself without word identification.